 - “Entertaining the People, Serving the Elites: Slovak Mass Media Since 1989,” in Media Transformations in the Post-Communist World: Eastern Europe’s Tortured Path to Change, edited by Peter Gross and Karol Jakubowicz (Lanham, Md.: Lexington Books, 2013), pp. 149-65

-- “Not Telling the Truth: Censorship in Communist Slovakia in the 1950s,” in Miloslav Rechcígl, ed., Czech & Slovak Culture in International & Global Context (České Budějovice, Czech Republic: Halama, 2008), pp. 102-08
+- “Not Telling the Truth: Censorship in Communist Slovakia in the 1950s,” in Miloslav Rechcígl, ed., Czech and Slovak Culture in International and Global Context (České Budějovice, Czech Republic: Halama, 2008), pp. 102-08

-- ”Begetting & Remembering: Creating a Slovak Collective Memory in the Post-Communist World,” in Michal Kopeček, ed., Past in the Making: Recent History Revisions & Historical Revisionism in Central Europe After 1989 (Budapest & New York: Central European Press, 2008), pp. 125-39
+- ”Begetting and Remembering: Creating a Slovak Collective Memory in the Post-Communist World,” in Michal Kopeček, ed., Past in the Making: Recent History Revisions and Historical Revisionism in Central Europe After 1989 (Budapest and New York: Central European Press, 2008), pp. 125-39

 - “Shadows in the Searchlight: An Introduction to American Media Coverage of Czechoslovakia,” in Gregory C. Ference, ed., The Portrayal of Czechoslovakia in the American Print Media (Boulder, Colo.: East European Monographs, 2006), pp. 1-19